Millennium Challenge Corporation Regional Deputy Vice President Visits Mongolia,

 Meets with Senior Government Officials on MCC Compact Development Progress

-ULAANBAATAR, MONGOLIA, December 6, 2017 – MCC’s Regional Deputy Vice President Fatema Z. Sumar visited Mongolia this week to meet with Prime Minister Ukhnaagiin Khurelsukh, Foreign Minister Damdinii Tsogtbaatar, and other government officials to advance the development of proposed projects for a compact program with Mongolia.
+ULAANBAATAR, MONGOLIA, December 6, 2017 – Millennium Challenge Corporation’s (MCC) Regional Deputy Vice President Fatema Z. Sumar visited Mongolia this week to meet with Prime Minister Ukhnaagiin Khurelsukh, Foreign Minister Damdinii Tsogtbaatar, and other government officials to advance the development of proposed projects for a compact program with Mongolia.

 The Government of Mongolia is reviewing results from preliminary feasibility studies and working to finalize projects to increase bulk water supply in Ulaanbaatar, the country’s capital, with MCC assistance.
 The Government hopes to give final approval to the projects by February 2018, allowing MCC to present the compact program for approval by its Board of Directors.